ForkInABlender/Uncompiled_windows/README.md

   enough to load a binary library and use its functions without uncompiling and recompiling for each platform.
 Most of this is to make the windows kernel a little more python like.

+My point being this:
+ * you should be able to uncompile all windows binaries using binary-ninja
+ * you should be able to put the windows libraries into a folder

 https://docs.binary.ninja/dev/bnil-overview.html#summary
 https://kalkicode.com/c-to-golang-converter-online
 https://kalkicode.com/go-to-python-converter